jjacko1623/datasciencecoursera/README.md

 108: rename the variable in the final column to be descriptive

+*Notes:*

+Final data is not ordered by Subject ID, but this is not a requirement of tidy data

-Note: sense checks were performed on output data for reasonablenss
+Sense checks were performed on output data for reasonablenss